wvovaw/links/content/docs/Toggle.md

 ---
 title: Toggle
-description: The Toggle component is a versatile UI element designed for toggling between two states.
-This guide covers various customization options, including variants, sizes, colors, and the integration of icons.
-Learn about the API reference to seamlessly incorporate the Toggle component into your web application.
+description: A UI component that lets users to choose one of two possible states like on or off.
 ---

 # Toggle Documentation

-The `Toggle` component is a versatile UI element designed for toggling between two states.
-This page provides comprehensive documentation for the `Toggle` component, covering various customization options such as variants, sizes, colors, and the integration of icons.
-Explore the examples to understand different use cases and visual styles.
+A `Toggle` is a UI component that lets users switch between two states.
+It's a simple and effective way to give users a choice.
+This `Toggle` component supports different sizes, colors, states and can include icons.

 ## Examples